Frequently asked questions are more than just simple inconveniences and queries from people who want to know more.

 With this plugin, you can place an individual FAQ page on different pieces of content.
 The FAQ can be placed as a sidebar on content, somewhere on the page, or as a separate page entirely.
 These are accordion style questions/answers that expand and collapse based on user clicks.

-HTML5 Responsive FAQ is a simple, but effective solution for FAQ pages on WordPress.
+The plugin is a simple, but effective solution for frequently asked questions pages on WordPress.
 It’s a good option when responsiveness is a priority or when you’re on a budget because it’s completely free.

 What’s Important to You?